core-coin/go-core/swarm/pss/README.md

 The `pss` API is available through IPC and Websockets.
 There is currently no `web3.js` implementation, as this does not support message subscription.

-For `golang` clients, please use the `rpc.Client` provided by the `go-ethereum` repository.
+For `golang` clients, please use the `rpc.Client` provided by the `go-core` repository.
 The return values may have special types in `golang`.
 Please refer to `godoc` for details.

 ### RETRIEVE NODE INFORMATION